Jane ERVIN Obituary - Buffalo, NY | Buffalo News

 ERVIN - Jane

-Of Buffalo, NY, passed away peacefully on November 25, 2020.
-Affectionately known as Ms. Jane, her life was dedicated to caring for the children of our community.
-She was employed for 62 years with the Buffalo Police Department as a school crossing guard at School #2, School #8 for 48 years and retired from Martin Luther King Cultural Institute, School #39 in 2014.
-Loving mother of Connie, grandmother to Tasha, and great-grandmother to Ameer and Avery.
-Ms. Ervin was preceded in death by her husband William of 64 years, her son, William Donell and a great-grandson Xavier.
-Online services are being held Monday, December 7, 2020 starting at 10:30 AM EST. Please refer to the Alan R. Core Funeral Home website or Alan R. Core Facebook site for participation details.
+Passed away peacefully on November 25, 2020.
+Loving mother of Connie; grandmother of Tasha; and great-grandmother to Ameer and Avery.
+Predeceased by her husband William of 64 years; her son, William Donell and a great-grandson Xavier.
+Online and dial in services are being held Monday, December 7, 2020 starting at 10:30 AM Eastern Time.
+Please refer to ALAN R. CORE Facebook page or NewHopeBaptistBuffalo.org

 To plant trees in memory, please visit our Sympathy Store